Dean: Yolanda Gallardo Carter

 Credit for graduate-level courses completed at Gonzaga prior to admission to a graduate program may be accepted for advancement into the program upon recommendation of the academic advisor.
 Such recommendation is forwarded to the Dean of the School of Education for final approval.
 Advance credits are limited to twelve.

 The School of Education may accept up to one-fifth of the total number of credits required for a degree from another accredited college or university, six credits for most master’s programs.
 Courses must be clearly graduate level as defined by the granting institution.
 The subject matter of courses transferred must be relevant to the degree in question, which is determined by the academic advisor.
 The date of each course considered needs to be within five years of the beginning semester at Gonzaga.
 No course for which a grade less than “B” has been awarded may be accepted.
 Classes graded on a Pass/Fail scale will not be considered unless Pass is equivalent to “B”.
 Transfer credits are used in the calculation of the graduate grade point average.
 The School of Education Dean gives final approval for transfer credits.
 Forms are available from the academic advisor.

-All teacher preparation degree programs and elementary, secondary, and advanced certification programs in the School of Education are accredited by the National Council for Accreditation of Teacher Education (NCATE), a specialized accrediting board recognized by the Council for Higher Education Accreditation and the Secretary of the U.S. Department of Education, and fully approved by the Washington State Professional Educators Board (PESB).
+All teacher preparation degree programs, and elementary, secondary, and advanced certification programs in the School of Education are fully approved by the Washington State Professional Educators Board (PESB).